lsst/rubin_sim/README.md

 ## Updating data files

-To update the data files:
+To update the source contents of the data files:

 * Update the files in your local installation
 * If you are updating the baseline sim, create a symlink of the new database to baseline.db